anewton1998/rdap_guide/src/protocol/response_types.md

 +----------------+                                             +----------------+
 ```

+Usage of the [Retry-After](headers.md#retry-after-header) header is recommended when using 429 responses.

 ## Redirects

 There are many cases in which an RDAP server returns a redirect, especially the [RIRs](../misc/glossary.md#rir).